Skip to content

 Wedding Dinner

 For this special event, they turned the brasserie into a wedding venue.
-The location featured outstanding door windows, a beautiful wooden counter and an elegant wooden floor.
+The location featured outstanding tall windows, a beautiful wooden counter and an elegant wooden floor.
 During the renovation, the owner decided to keep the historic building’s red brick walls, and to add new white walls.
 Thus, it creates a mix of traditional, chic and historic style.
 This post-industrial style is pretty famous nowadays and you can find a lot of similar styles in the area.

 engagement pictures centennial park edina mn